Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/social_transitioning/social_transitioning.md

 # Social Transitioning

-<p>Social transitioning is all the parts of transitioning that aren't medical (hormones, surgery, etc.).
+<p>Social transitioning is all the parts of gender transitioning that aren't medical (hormones, surgery, etc.).
 Social transitioning involves things such as changing your pronouns, name, clothes, voice and etc. Essentially, it is changing how you are presenting yourself to other people.
 It is important to know that you can do whatever parts of social transitioning you want.
 As an example, if you want to change everything but your voice that is totally fine, or maybe you only want to change your voice and that is totally fine as well. <b>Only do what you want to do and are comfortable doing.</b></p>

 <div class="warning" style="background-color:#99d7e4; color:#0375aa; border-left: solid #0375aa 4px; border-radius: 12px; padding:0.7em;">
 <span>